ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    ```
    {:pre}

+   To create a secret, you will use `--env-from-secret` flag.
 Both secrets and configmap are "maps"; so the environment variables set will have a name corresponding to the "key" of each entry in those maps, and the environment variable values will be the value of that "key".
    {:tip}

 4. To verify whether the backend application is updated with the binding and configmap.
 You can run the below command to look for the `Service Bindings` and `Environment Variables` sections